JustinotherGitter/Masters-Thesis/README.md

 Here are some general tips and tricks related to VSCode that do not fit neatly into any of the other sections.

-* `MARK: Heading` within a comment of a document allows for headings in the VSCode code map, allowing for navigation at a glance
+* `MARK: Heading` within a comment of a document allows for headings in the VSCode code map, allowing for navigation at a glance.

 <!-- MARK: LaTeX Styles -->
 ## $\LaTeX$ Style guides